Alan O'Day: Songwriter

-In 1969, he signed with E.H.
-Morris Music, followed by Warner Brothers Music in 1971, writing "The Drum", which became a hit single for Bobby Sherman.
+In 1969, O'Day signed with E. H. Morris Music, followed by Warner Brothers Music in 1971, writing "The Drum", which became a hit single for Bobby Sherman.
 In 1974, three more of his songs did well: "Train of Thought", recorded by Cher, "Rock And Roll Heaven", recorded by The Righteous Brothers, and "Angie Baby", recorded by Helen Reddy.

-"Angie Baby" hit No. 1 at the end of December 1974 and became one of Reddy's biggest-selling singles.
+"Angie Baby" hit No. 1 in December 1974 and became one of Reddy's biggest-selling singles.
 In a 2006 article, O'Day said the song took three months to write; originally, it was loosely based on the character in the Beatles' "Lady Madonna".
 To make the character ("Angie") more interesting, he based her on a neighbor girl he had known who seemed "socially retarded".
-O'Day also thought of his own childhood; an only child who was often ill, many of his days were spent in bed with a radio to keep him company.
+O'Day also thought of his own childhood; an only child who was often ill, he spent many days in bed with a radio.
 O'Day showed the unfinished song to his therapist, who pointed out that the character's reactions were not those of a retarded person; O'Day then switched Angie from mentally "slow" to "crazy".
 This expanded to her living in a dream world of lovers, inspired by the songs on her radio.
 When an evil-minded neighbor tries to enter her room to take advantage of the girl, he is instead drawn into her reality, literally shrinking him down into her radio, "never to be found."